qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 In the case of running |qg| under Windows, these algorithms are fully-functional in a fresh installation of |qg|, and they can be run without requiring any additional installation.
-Also, running them requires no prior knowledge of the external applications they use, making them more accesible for first-time users.
+Also, running them requires no prior knowledge of the external applications they use, making them more accessible for first-time users.

 If you want to use an algorithm not provided by any of the above providers,